-The coursework component consists of compulsory courses common to all doctoral students in the subject, as well as a variable number of individually selected courses tailored to each student's specific needs.
+The coursework component consists of compulsory courses common to all doctoral students in the subject and a variable number of individually selected courses based on each student's specific needs.
 The compulsory courses provide generic skills, offer insight into the subject and its scientific methodology, and address issues of gender equality and equal opportunities as an integrated part of the curriculum.